Testing your equipment at home

 In your streaming equipment:

-For MineA5 cameras, use the touch screen or the MLive App to navigate to the streaming settings.
-Under "Single Network Channel", configure the "Local chn-1" and:
+Alternatively, to start streaming, use the touch screen or the MLive App to navigate to the streaming channels.
+Then, under "Single Network Channel", configure the "Local chn-1" and:

 Paste the full RTMP URL in the "Streaming Address" field (including the /cam1 at the end!!)